 As he observes this strange phenomenon, he hears a voice coming out of the bush: “Moses!
 Moses!”
 Wow!
 What?
 It soon becomes apparent to him that this is the voice of his people’s (the Israelites’) God.
 God explains to him, “I am the God of your father, the God of Abraham, the God of Isaac and the God of Jacob” (Exodus 3:6).

-God goes on the prove Himself to Moses by means of signs, then He give Moses the commission to rescue His people from their captivity in Egypt.
+God goes on to prove Himself to Moses by means of signs, then He gives Moses the commission to rescue His people from their captivity in Egypt.
 You can read God’s commission to Moses in Exodus chapter 3.

 What’s going on here?

 Jesus uses this story in His teaching about the resurrection.
 He’s talking to the Sadducees who didn’t even believe in the resurrection, so their attempt to bait Jesus on this topic was ill-advised at best.
 In fact, in a non-canonical book, Wisdom of Solomon, it is said of the Sadducees:

 “For they reasoned unsoundly, saying to themselves, ‘Short and sorrowful is our life, and there is no remedy when a life comes to its end, and no one has been known to return from Hades.
 For we were born by mere chance, and hereafter we shall be as though we had never been, for the breath in our nostrils is smoke, and reason is a spark kindled by the beating of our hearts; when it is extinguished, the body will return to ashes, and the spirit will dissolve like empty air.